Our School Story

 Maple Lane Elementary:

 The population of Maple Lane Elementary over the last 10 years has been stable at approximately 170 students.
-This year, our enrolment has increased to 187 students.
+Last year (2019/120), our enrolment increased to 216 students, and in our current year (2020/2021), our student population is 233 students.
 If you compare our student population to other Richmond School District elementary schools, we are a school with a lower enrolment.
 Don't let this fool you though, everyone in the Maple Lane community has great spirit and heart and there are a lot of exciting things happening at Maple Lane.
 A great strength in our school is the fact that we have a lower student population.
 At Maple Lane, our staff know our students and our students know most of our staff.
 We work hard to provide many opportunities for students to meet and work with other students from different age groups and classrooms.
-Our survey results tell us that most of our students feel very connected to the other members of our school, and this connection makes them feel safe and happy.
+Our survey results tell us that most of our students feel very connected to other members of our school, and this connection makes them feel safe and happy.

-Currently many staff are incorporating the use of student ePortfolios in their classrooms. ePortfolios give parents a new and exciting 'window' into their child's classroom and provide a much more informative forum for teachers to communicate student learning to parents.
-In ePortfolios parents can view pictures and video of their child's work, see descriptive feedback from classroom teachers, see self assessments by their child and write feedback for their child.
+Currently, all staff are using student ePortfolios to communicate student learning.
+A student's ePortfolio gives parents a new and exciting 'window' into their child's classroom and provides a much more informative forum for teachers to communicate student learning to parents.
+In ePortfolios parents can view pictures and video of their child's work, see descriptive feedback from classroom teachers, see self assessments by their child and it allows parents to write feedback for their child.
 Several Maple Lane teachers are learning about Flexible Learning Environments for students.
 Teachers are incorporating what they are learning into the design of their classroom, with the intention of creating comfortable and engaging learning environments for their students.
+This year at Maple Lane two sets of classes are learning together in large open learning spaces.

 Maple Lane has a very caring and supportive parent community.
 Our school PAC (Parent Advisory Council) works extremely hard to support the school.
 Over the past few years they have fundraised tirelessly to support the school in purchasing a class set of iPads, sound walls for our music programs, projectors for each of our classrooms, soccer nets for student recreation and an expansion of the playground structures.
 Students and staff feel supported by the parents at Maple Lane, and parent support is another reason why Maple Lane is a strong community

-At Maple Lane there is a strong emphasis on all members of the school being socially responsible.
-Students, staff and parents are encouraged to CARE for others, for the environment, and for themselves.
-Students and teachers talk about how to be a positive contributor to our community, and we view challenges and problems as learning opportunities that can help us learn and grow.
-This year, as a community, we will be creating a common language about social responsibility and caring behavior (look for a survey about core values of parents, students, and staff in November).
+At Maple Lane there is a great emphasis on all members of the school being socially responsible.
+Students, staff and parents are encouraged to care for others, for the environment, and for themselves.
+Students and teachers talk about how to be a positive contributor to our community, and we view challenges and problems as opportunities that can help us learn and grow.
+In the Spring of 2018, all stakeholders in the Maple Lane community worked together to create our school Social Responsibility Acronym called S.P.A.R.K.
+Our acronym stands for Safe, Positive, Accountable, Respectful and Kind.
+We arrived upon these values together when students, parents and staff completed a 'Values Survey'.
+Our social responsibility acronym guides how we interact with each other as we work, learn and play.
+Our acronym provides a framework and common language that can be used at school and at home.

 Our Commitment and Focus